NYC Pride March: Origins

-Christopher Street Liberation Day on June 28, 1970, marked the first anniversary of the Stonewall riots with a march from Sheridan Square, covering the 51 blocks to the Sheep Meadow in Central Park.
-The march took less than half the scheduled time due to excitement, but also due to wariness about walking through the city with gay banners and signs.
+Christopher Street Liberation Day, on June 28, 1970, marked the first anniversary of the Stonewall riots with a march from Sheridan Square, covering the 51 blocks to the Sheep Meadow in Central Park.
+The march took less than half the scheduled time due to excitement and wariness about walking through the city with gay banners and signs.
 Although the parade permit was delivered only two hours before the start of the march, participants encountered little resistance from onlookers.
-The New York Times reported (on the front page) that the march extended for about 15 city blocks.
+The New York Times reported that the march extended for about 15 city blocks.
 Reporting by The Village Voice was positive, describing "the out-front resistance that grew out of the police raid on the Stonewall Inn one year ago".
 There was also an assembly on Christopher Street.

 Organizers

 The first March in 1970 was organized by the Christopher Street Liberation Day Committee.
-Since 1984, the parade and related LGBT pride events in New York City have been produced and organized by Heritage of Pride (HOP), a volunteer spearheaded, non-partisan, tax-exempt, non-profit organization.
+Since 1984, the parade and related LGBT pride events in New York City have been produced and organized by Heritage of Pride (HOP), a volunteer-spearheaded, non-partisan, tax-exempt, non-profit organization.
 HOP welcomes participation regardless of age, creed, gender, gender identification, HIV status, national origin, physical, mental or developmental ability, race, or religion.
 HOP does not use qualifiers for participation.

-In 2021, NYC Pride organizers announced that uniformed law enforcement would be banned from marching in the parade until 2025, when the ban will be reexamined by committees and the executive board of NYC Pride.
+In 2021, NYC Pride organizers announced that uniformed law enforcement would be banned from marching in the parade until 2025, when the ban was planned to be reexamined by committees and the executive board of NYC Pride.

 Rainbow striped crosswalk at the corner of 7th Ave. and Christopher St.

 Broadcast

-For many years, the march was only available locally to Time Warner Cable customers, via its NY1 news channel.
-In 2017 WABC-TV broadcast the NYC LGBT Pride March live for the first time regionally, and made the stream available to all parts of the globe where such content is accessible.
-WABC-TV continues to broadcast the first three hours of each years march (which has had an actual run time over nine hours in 2017 and 2018).
+For many years, the march was only available locally to Time Warner Cable customers via its NY1 news channel.
+In 2017, WABC-TV broadcast the NYC LGBT Pride March live for the first time regionally, and made the stream available to all parts of the globe where such content is accessible.
+WABC-TV continues to broadcast the first three hours of each year's march, which has had an actual run time over nine hours in 2017 and 2018.
 Both the 2017 and 2018 broadcasts were Emmy nominated programs.
 In 2022, the WABC-TV broadcast was also available via streaming from ABC News Live and Hulu.

 Schisms

 Over the course of five decades, various groups have accused the NYC Pride March of losing its political, activist roots and becoming a venue for corporate pinkwashing, rainbow capitalism, and assimilation of queer identities.
 Such critiques have given rise to various independent events conducted without permits or police.
-Since 1993 the NYC Dyke March has been held annually on the Saturday prior.
-Since 1994 the New York City Drag March has been held annually on the Friday prior; it began as a protest against the ban on leather and drag during the 25th anniversary of Stonewall.
+The NYC Dyke March has been held annually on the Saturday prior since 1993, and the New York City Drag March has been held annually on the Friday prior since 1994.
+The latter began as a protest against the ban on leather and drag during the 25th anniversary of Stonewall.
 Coinciding with the 50th anniversary of Stonewall in 2019, the Reclaim Pride Coalition organized the first Queer Liberation March, held on Sunday morning, hours before the NYC Pride parade.